analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

 #### Find all date gaps in a series of dates

--   left join to the complete date sequence and filter on NULLs in the table where we want to surface date gaps
+-   left join to the complete date sequence with NULL where clause to surface date gaps

 ```
 DROP TABLE IF EXISTS temp_date_series;